Chart Color Schemes

 Cobden is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Cobden, as per the latest Census, consisted of 92.0% houses and 8.0% other dwellings.
-In comparison, Regional Vic. had 90.1% houses and 9.9% other dwellings.
-Home ownership in Cobden was at 49.4%, with mortgaged dwellings at 30.5% and rented ones at 20.2%.
-The median monthly mortgage repayment was $1,083, lower than Regional Vic.'s average of $1,430.
+Cobden's dwelling structures, as per the latest Census, consisted of 92.0% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Cobden stood at 49.4%, with mortgaged dwellings at 30.5% and rented ones at 20.2%.
+The median monthly mortgage repayment was $1,083, below Regional Vic.'s average of $1,430.
 The median weekly rent in Cobden was $220, compared to Regional Vic.'s $285.
-Nationally, Cobden's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Nationally, Cobden's mortgage repayments were lower at $1,083 than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing